Why Do Fireflies Glow? 10 Illuminating Facts About Lightning Bugs

 3. The flashing is more than just a pretty light show.
 Among the species of fireflies that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
 Females wait in tall foliage, flashing to attract males.
 The males flash in response as they move closer to the females.
 The glow is also a handy way to repel predators.
 Since fireflies produce bitter chemicals as a response to predators, most insect-eating animals know that if it lights up, it tastes bad.

-4. It’s easy to identify fireflies by their flash patterns.
+4. It is easy to identify fireflies by their flash patterns.
 Photinus pyralis is one of the more common types found in the United States, and this species always makes a J-shaped flash by lighting up as they fly in an arc.
 Photinus brimley flies in a straight line and produces one flash every three to eight seconds.
 Photinus consimilis makes a double flash every five seconds, and Photinus collustrans flashes three times in two to three seconds.

 7. Some fireflies can actually synchronize their flashes.
-In the United States, there is only one synchronous species – Photinus carolinus—and there are only a few spots to watch as they put on one of nature’s greatest light shows.
+In the United States, there is only one synchronous species, Photinus carolinus, and there are only a few spots to watch as they put on one of nature’s greatest light shows.
 You can catch a glimpse in the Allegheny National Forest in Pennsylvania or the Congaree National Park in South Carolina.
 The best place to watch, however, is the Great Smoky Mountains National Park in Tennessee.
 People flock to this park every May and June to watch as thousands of lightning bugs produce perfectly timed flashes.

 8. Lightning bugs glow because their tails contain just the right chemicals and enzymes (calcium, adenosine triphosphate, luciferin, and luciferase) to create a bioluminescent chemical reaction.
 These insects control the flashing by adding oxygen to start the chemical reaction within the light-producing organ in their tails.

-10. They have surprisingly short life spans – only one season.
+10. They have surprisingly short lifespans, only one season.
 They spend most of their adult lives searching for a mate.
 Once mated, the females lay their eggs and die shortly thereafter.
-New crops hatch the following spring and the cycle starts over!
+New crops hatch the following spring and the cycle starts over.

 Read: Are fireflies disappearing?